A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era

 \subsection{Removal of contaminants}

 Galaxy catalogs often include contaminants such as stars, image artifacts, HII regions, and Galactic gas.
-To reduce such contamination, we applied a multi-step filtering process based on catalog multiplicity, position, photometry, and morphology.
+To reduce such contamination, we applied a multistep filtering process based on catalog multiplicity, position, photometry, and morphology.

 We first flagged “orphans” -- sources present in only one input catalog -- and removed those overlapping larger galaxies (diameter $>$40''), which are often HII regions or substructures.
 Orphans near the Galactic plane were also excluded using a latitude-dependent mask defined as $|b|<15\cos^2(l/2)+1$, since they are likely stars or artifacts in crowded stellar fields.
 This empirical mask, originally derived from visual inspection of multiple fields, closely follows a density contour that encloses 95\% of Milky Way stars in the thin and thick disks, as modeled by two exponential components with parameters from \citet{Juric2008}.